metosin/compojure-api/README.md

     - uses macro-peeling & source linking to reconstruct the route tree from route macros at macro-expansion time (~no runtime penalty)
   - if you intend to split your routes behind multiple Vars via `defroutes`, use `defroutes*` instead so that their routes get also collected.
 - to group your endpoints in the swagger-ui, you can `:tags` metadata to routes
-- mounting `compojure.api.swagger/swagger-docs` to publish the collected routes.
+- mounting `compojure.api.swagger/swagger-docs` to publish the swagger spec
-- **optionally** mounting `compojure.api.swagger/swagger-ui` to add the [Swagger-UI](https://github.com/wordnik/swagger-ui) to the web app
+- **optionally** mounting `compojure.api.swagger/swagger-ui` to add the [Swagger-UI](https://github.com/metosin/ring-swagger-ui) to the web app
-  - the ui is packaged separately at clojars with name `metosin/metosin/ring-swagger-ui`

 Currently, there can be only one `defapi` or `with-routes` per namespace.